gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ![actuatorstep4](../img/actuator/4-actuator.webp)
 1. With a 1/16" drill bit, bore out the shaft hole in the pinion gear.
 ![actuatorstep5](../img/actuator/5-actuator.webp)
-1. Insert the 2 cm shaft about 1 millimeter into the motor mount.
+1. Insert the 2 cm shaft through the motor mount until is protrudes about 1mm into the pinion gear space.
 ![actuatorstep6](../img/actuator/6-actuator.webp)
 1. Add the pinion gear to the motor mount as shown in the diagram.
 Insert the shaft by aligning the pinion gear shaft hole with the metal shaft, then slide the metal shaft all the way into the motor mount.
 ![actuatorstep7](../img/actuator/7-actuator.webp)